BenJetson/gnome-dash-fix/README.md

 #### A category is missing!
 I only implemented the most commonly used categories.
 To add new categories, see below about fixing unsorted apps.

+You could also modify this shell script to add additional categories.
+For information about the categories, see [FreeDesktop.org's reference page](https://standards.freedesktop.org/menu-spec/latest/apa.html).
+For information about how to configure categories using `gsettings`, see [the GNOME Wiki](https://wiki.gnome.org/HowDoI/AppFolders).

 #### How do I remove a category?
 To remove a category, see below about fixing unsorted apps.
 GNOME Software allows you to both create and delete categories.